redcatbear/ossindex-maven/src/site/hugo/content/maven-plugin/excludes.md

 ## Exclude Specific Vulnerabilities

 Specific vulnerabilities can be excluded by *vulnerability-id*.
+You can also use the [CVE Number](https://cve.mitre.org/cve/identifiers/index.html) here.

 For example to exclude [39d74cc8-457a-4e57-89ef-a258420138c5](https://ossindex.sonatype.org/vuln/39d74cc8-457a-4e57-89ef-a258420138c5):